Skip to content

 IMG_6919

-What can you use the grant for?
+What can the grant be used for?

 We understand the challenges faced by schools and youth groups in igniting a curiosity and passion in STEM among their students due to limited resources and budgets.

-In response, ScottishPower Renewables have launched a Schools Grant Programme to ensure more children and young people can access inspirational STEM opportunities.
+In response, ScottishPower Renewables launched a Schools Grant Programme to ensure more children and young people can access inspirational STEM opportunities.

 Grants can be used for a wide range of things such as buying materials or equipment for STEM clubs, biodiversity ponds and gardens, Lego or K'nex kits or even hiring a mobile Planetarium during Space Week.